Lilja/vim-gitgreppopup/README.md

 # vim-gitgreppopup

 Let's you see git grep in a popup window and navigate to that file with that line number.
+Currently only works with vanilla vim >= 8.2 and not neovim.
+[Issue](https://github.com/Lilja/vim-gitgreppopup/issues/3).

 ![out.gif](out.gif)